iivansjcc/sps_genai/Readme.md

 ### Overview

-ReadCheck is a FastAPI-based service that helps instructors generate **reading comprehension quizzes** and **model answers** from arbitrary text passages.
+InsightRead is a FastAPI-based service that helps instructors generate **reading comprehension quizzes** and **model answers** from arbitrary text passages.

 The system combines:
 - **OpenAI GPT-4** (via API) for generating multiple-choice questions.